garrettkrohn/portfolio/src/pages/posts/alacritty.md

 I used Iterm2 for quite a while and it was great.
 It has some native support for things like Tabs and Panes, so if you aren't using tmux, iterm could be a good option

-I haven't had experience with it but Kitty is another option that I see discussed frequently.